adelbenhamadi/Binary-tree-indexer-and-search-daemon/README.md

 # Full text indexer and search engine daemon
-This was my first try (nov-dec 2015) on implementing a simple Full-text indexing engine based on a binary tree..
+This was my first try (nov-dec 2015) on implementing a simple Full-text indexing engine.

 ## Community/Contact
 Anyone interested in this project may contact:<br>